bcgov/mds/migrations/README.md

 psql -f FILENAME.sql
 ```

-Note: If you want to run scripts against a seperate db first.
+Note: If you want to run scripts against a separate db first.
 You can pass different parameters to the psql client such as : `psql -d DATABASE_NAME -f FILENAME.sql`

 #### ASSUMPTIONS: